alien4cloud/alien4cloud.github.io/documentation/tosca_ref/tosca_grammar/definitions_file.md

 | groups | no | This is an optional section that contains grouping definition for node templates. |

 {% warning %}
 (*) In Alien 4 Cloud the template name and versions are required as we supports versioning of the templates and indexing of elements in a catalog.
+In TOSCA specification they are optional.
 {% endwarning %}

 ## Grammar